 LAG ID Specify the LAG ID of the LAG.
 Note that the LAG ID should be unique.
 The valid value of the LAG ID is determined by the maximum number of LAGs supported by your switch.
 For example, if your switch supports up to 14 LAGs, the valid value ranges from 1 to 14.
-Static LAG Select the LAG type as Static LAG, and the member ports are added to the LAG manually.
-LACP Select the LAG type as LACP (Link Aggregation Control Protocol), and the switch use LACP to implement dynamic link aggregation and disaggregation.
-LACP extends the flexibility of the LAG configurations.
+Static LAG In Static LAG mode, the member ports are added to the LAG manually.
+Active LACP/ LACP extends the flexibility of the LAG configurations.
+In LACP, the switch uses LACPDU (Link Aggregation Control Protocol Data Unit) to negotiate the Passive LACP parameters with the peer end.
+In this way, the two ends select active ports and form the aggregation link.
+Active LACP: In this mode, the port will take the initiative to send LACPDU.
+Passive LACP: In this mode, the port will not send LACPDU before receiving the LACPDU from the peer end.

-LAG
+■ LAG